The current work of the ACSC address the six strategic objectives outlined in our Strategic Plan 2017/18 – 2019/20.

 The ACSC is collaborating with clinical services to define and deliver optimal survivorship care.
 ACSC is working to understand the experiences and outcomes for survivors.
 By engaging effectively with clinical leaders ACSC is working to build capacity for delivery of optimal survivorship care.

-ACSC coordinates professional development opportunities through a range of workshops, forums, in-services and programs (including clinical placements) tailored to meet the needs of health and community services and/or professional groups.
+ACSC coordinates professional development opportunities through a range of workshops, forums and in-services tailored to meet the needs of health and community services and/or professional groups.
 The professional development program promotes care that is evidenced-based, multidisciplinary and delivered in the appropriate setting.